SWI-Prolog/packages-redis/README.md

   - This library allows for using the Redis publish/subscribe interface.
 Messages are propagated using broadcast/1.

+## Aim

+Redis provides a high performance, low latency store for various shared data structures as well as simple message brokering.
+In addition it can operate in a cluster, offering high availability.
+Together with being freely available and extremely simple to setup, this makes redis an ideal tool to share data between multiple servers or establish data sharing between micro services.

 ## Example

 This example communicates with the default redis server at